 - Nighttime awakenings

 Sleep deprivation is an overlooked cause of many performance and behavioral concerns in children.
 In American culture, putting in long hours for work and study is highly valued and touted as essential for children to achieve success.
 As children are encouraged and expected to learn more and faster, they may participate in multiple academic and extracurricular activities.

 Children's schedules have become so full that they scarcely have time for sleep, and the pressures of success interfere with restful sleep.
 With a spirit of seizing the day, sleep may be perceived as wasting time.

 Symptoms of sleep deprivation in children may include:

-- Decrease in ability to learn and reason
+- Decrease in attention span, mental alertness, and ability to learn and reason

 - Poor school performance

 - Signs of cognitive, memory impairment and forgetting daily tasks